»Ê¼Ò»ªÈË

 For an initial purchase with a supplier, a declaration form and photo ID will also be required.
 There are different forms for those certified through a and those through a .
 Both are downloadable from the .

 Farmers who are not members of an approved scheme, but who wish to purchase and use professional rodenticides themselves, will need to have a certificate showing they have completed and passed a CRRU approved training course.
-There are four courses recommended for farmers (listed below), or you can view the .
+There are five courses recommended for farmers (listed below), or you can view the .

 • Ìý